 # Splitting the dataset into the Training set and Test set:

 from sklearn.model_selection import train_test_split

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 1/3, random_state = 0)

-Here test size 1/3 shows that from total data 2/3 part is for training the model and rest 1/3 is used for testing the model.
+Here test size 1/3 shows that from total data, 2/3 part is for training the model, and the rest 1/3 is used for testing the model.